• Home

 by Sarah

-I can safely say this is the best summer I’ve ever hand.
-Here’s just a few of the things I did on My Summer Vacation: Camp Invention- I was a Counselor In Training at Camp Invention for a week along with two of my friends.
-It was really great to get to work with all the little kids and I had a lot of fun teaching them new things.
-Junior Scholar Institute- JSI is a wonderful program in Iowa where kids grades 6-8 stay in the college dorms for a week while taking a class of your choice.
-It was great feeling like a "real" college student!
+I can safely say this is the best summer I’ve ever had.
+Here’s just a few of the things I did on My Summer Vacation: Camp Invention-I was a Counselor In Training at Camp Invention for a week, along with two of my friends.
+It was great to get to work with all the little kids, and I had a lot of fun teaching them new things.
+Junior Scholar Institute-JSI is a wonderful program in Iowa where kids in grades 6-8 stay in the college dorms for a week while taking a class of their choice.
+It was a great feeling like a "real" college student!
 I took the Japanese course and had a lot of fun.
 I also made many friends during the week.
-Bethel Horizons: Rock and River- This camp wasn’t quite as fun as the others (I had a panic attack after almost falling off a high rocky hill) but I still enjoyed myself.
+Bethel Horizons: Rock and River-This camp wasn’t quite as fun as the others (I had a panic attack after almost falling off a high rocky hill), but I still enjoyed myself.
 We went canoeing on the Wisconsin River, then stayed overnight on a sandbar.
 We went rock climbing at Devil’s Lake (where I almost fell).
-It was a pretty good week and I met the … [Read more...]
+It was a pretty good week, and I met the … [Read more...]

 Filed Under: Educational, Girl Scouts, Sarah Says, Travel Tagged With: balance